Vivace: a collaborative live coding language and platform

-\item Names are literals like $foo$, $bar$, $baz$ and are defined as the user wants. \item Music is made by voices (instruments). \item Voices have name, timbre and parameters changing along time. \item The language should be simple. ``Freak coders'', with a dedicated section below, only define some properties with a set of values (i.e. arrays, dictionaries) making it possible to generate sequences, even using list comprehension. \item Mnemonic musical operations (reverse, inverse, transpose) on properties by use of syntax sugar: few chars, big results. \item Timbre are signals made by chains of audio generators and filters or video files as described below. \item Parameters are musical notes, amplitudes, oscillator frequencies, delay time and so on. \item Parameters change their values at specific times and for certain durations. \end{itemize}
+\begin{itemize} \item Names are literals like $foo$, $bar$, $baz$ and are defined as the user wants. \item Music is constituted by voices (instruments). \item Voices have name, timbre and parameters changing along time. \item The language should be simple.
+One only defines some properties with a set of values (i.e. arrays, dictionaries) making it possible to generate sequences. \item Mnemonic musical operations (reverse, inverse, transpose) on properties by use of syntax sugar: few chars, powerful changes. \item Timbre are signals made by chains of audio generators and filters or video files as described below. \item Parameters are musical notes, amplitudes, oscillator frequencies, delay time and so on. \item Parameters change their values at specific times and for certain durations. \end{itemize}